 As we start to settle in just slightly to our new “this is what learning is to us now” rhythm, I’ve been thinking a LOT lately about my own educational experiences.
 In some ways, I’m very different than Sarah – and that can be hard – but in a lot of ways, the more I think about it, the more I realize that if our personalities are different, well, our educational experiences have an awful lot in common!
 This was supposed to be the second half of the two-part event, but I realized well into it that it should be a trilogy; if you haven’t already, before reading today’s post about the first part of Sarah’s educational journey, please read this post to learn about MY educational background and how it influenced me, and follow today’s post up with a read of the conclusion here!
 It’s long, as was the first part, but I promise cute pictures and, hopefully, a better understanding of how we’ve found ourselves where we are!

 Sarah was an incredibly easy-going baby and toddler.
-She was born while I was in my second semester of college and working full-time, so I consider this a complete sign that there is a God and he cares about my life.
+She was born while I was in my second semester of college and working full-time, so I consider this a complete sign that some higher order is looking out for me.
 I would truly not have made it if she’d been the kind of baby who didn’t sleep, who cried all the time, who hated to be left with a sitter.

 In fact, Sarah was the opposite of all of that.

 This was the baby who slept 12 to 14 hours a night, so much so that I took her to the doctor and said, “Are they supposed to do that?”
 (He thought I was nuts.)

 This was the baby who had no problem leaving me to go to a sitter, which was good, because lacking the ability to afford actual daycare, Sarah spent a lot of time with friends and friends of friends and friends’ parents and friendly coworkers.
 No matter where I left her, she had a big smile when I dropped her off and an even bigger one when I picked her up.